 Make sure you understand what your provider is telling you

 Write down or restate what your provider is suggesting you do.
 Make sure you are both on the same page.
-Ask: Were these questions answered for you?
+Make sure you understand:

 If you are not ready or willing to proceed with your provider's suggestions, tell them.

-- These could be changes in diet, quitting smoking, leaving an abusive relationship or taking medication.
+Your provider may suggest changes in diet, quitting smoking, leaving an abusive relationship, or taking medication.

 Follow up to get the care you deserve

 CHaD providers are here to help.
-If you need to find a primary care provider, or search for a specialist, visit our Find a Provider page for more information.
+If you need to find a primary care provider, or search for a specialist, visit our Find a Provider page.